flutterturkey/festival_flutterturkiye_org/README.md

 [badge_link]: https://github.com/flutterturkey/flutrlint
 # Purpose

-The purpose is to learn best practices, write tests and use Flutter for Web on production.
+The purpose is to learn best practices, write tests, and use Flutter for Web on production.

 # Development Flow

 - We will be using classic git-flow.
-No one has to fork to project.
+No one has to fork to the project.
 Everyone who has access to the project can and should clone it.
-- The direct merge to main branch is forbidden.
+- The direct merge to the main branch is forbidden.
 All the code should go through the code review process.]

 # Contributing